katebeavis/rps-challenge/README.md

 a winner will be declared

 ## Objectives
-To get an understanding of the Sinatra framework including sessions, how a server works and how to feature test in Cucumber & Capybara
+To further our understanding of the Sinatra framework including sessions, how a server works and how to feature test in Cucumber & Capybara

 ## Technology
 - Ruby